legenduzair/classic-pong/README.md

   - The project has a variety of controls that can be used to make the game more acessible for the user.
 When playing Classic Pong on devices with keyboards, the up and down arrow key and can be used to control the user's paddle.
   - When playing Classic Pong on devices that do not have keyboards but rely on touch instead, the user will be able to control the paddle by touching the game board and swiping up and down on medium screens.
   - Due to landscape orientation on smaller screen sizes, the user will be able to control the paddle by touching the game board and swiping right and left.
 The interactive buttons on the project are also accessible by touch on touchscreen supported devices.

+## Future Improvements

+Ongoing improvements and developments are vital to any project and their success.
+Future ideas I would implement are:
+  - Integrate increasing difficulty levels if the user has beaten the computer each stage rather than game being over after one level.
+  - Visually improve graphics of the ping pong game, making the canvas appear more stylish.
+  - Implement audio to the game when user or computer hits the ball or when either player scores.
+  - Polish up touch controls on mobile either by improving current conrols or adding a controller buttons for the user to press.